 Experience the entire history of the Hearst Castle on a large five-story screen.
 Located at the Hearst Castle Visitors Center, the Hearst Castle Theater shows “Hearst Castle - Building the Dream” daily.
 The film is a companion to the Castle Tours and is included in the ticket price for the Grand Rooms Tour, the Upstairs Suites Tour, and the Cottages and Kitchens Tour.
 “Hearst Castle - Building the Dream” was produced exclusively for the Hearst Castle and features breathtaking original cinematography combined with vintage clips and stills for a detailed look into the construction of this historical landmarkLearn More

 Two of the most striking historic areas of the Hearst Castle are the Enchanted Hill’s luxurious Neptune Pool and Ornate Roman Pool.
 The Neptune Pool, which took 12 years to complete, features ancient fountains, sculptures, marble pavilions, alabaster lanterns, dressing rooms, and an ancient temple facade.
-The Neptune Pool was built and rebuilt three times, each larger than the next, which is why it took a dozen years to construct.
-It includes Ancient Roman Revival and Greek Revival style columns and architecture and offers scenic views of the Santa Lucia Mountains.
 Smaller than the Neptune Pool, but equally awe-inspiring, the Roman Pool resembles a decadent Roman bath with striking cobalt blue and gold tiles.
-The indoor Roman Pool features intricate mosaics depicting a star-filled night sky, which spreads across the roof and dome.
-The Roman Pool was designed to contain an exercise room, sweat baths, a handball court, and dressing rooms.
+It features intricate mosaics depicting a star-filled night sky, which spreads across the roof and dome.
 Decorating the Roman Pool are eight marble statues of Greek and Roman gods, goddesses, and heroes carved by famed Italian sculptor Carlo Freter.

 The large column that sits at the front of the Cavalier Oceanfront Resort once belonged to William Randolph Hearst.
 The column is one of 38 which W.R.
 Hearst purchased in 1927.
 Its origins trace back to 16th Century Italy and although the column looks like it’s made out of marble it’s actually Verona Red Limestone - a unique and decorative material that is only found in Verona, Italy.